redhat-gamedev/srt-multiplayer-game-design/README.md

-# Scaleable Multiplayer Games with OpenShift
+# Space Ring Things - Scaleable Multiplayer Games with OpenShift
 Multiplayer games, especially at large scale, have unique considerations for their design.
 While traditional monolithic game server design has served the industry well, it's possible that a microservices-based approach could work